December 19 2018 – Talya Cayce

 Nearly every woman has it as surely as they hate it and wish to be rid of it.
 Cellulite, between 80 to 90% of women experience these dreaded dimpling sometime during their lives.
 Men do get cellulite as well but it’s far less common than in women.
 While cellulite is not a disease, much less a life-threatening condition, it’s an ever present nuisance that women go through great lengths to remove them or at least manage them.

 The misinformation and myths about cellulite is just as commonplace as the condition itself.
 Experts do not often agree on causes and treatments of cellulite, thus contributing to the confusion and making it difficult to distinguish myths from facts.
-This article aims to discuss cellulite, the causes for it and the chances of eradicating the orange-peely condition that is taking residence underneath our skin.
+This article aims to discuss cellulite, the causes, and the chances of eradicating the orange-peely condition that is taking residence underneath the skin.

 What Is Cellulite?

 The appearance of cellulite is generally compared to the peel of an orange because cellulite resembles the dimpled appearance.
 The dimpled appearance of the skin’s surface can both be attributed to the fat cells and the septa, the fibrous connective tissue bands that run along the surface of the skin.
 Fat cells push up against the skin over the tight septa while the septa bands remain anchored to the deeper tissue, thus creating mini hills and valleys that can appear all over the skin but mostly on the on the legs, bellies and butts.